-Questions to Guide Engaging with Industry Experts.
+Questions to Guide Engaging with Industry Expert

-- What do we need to prove so that this product will be of interest to investors? - Do the project milestones address key specifications or capabilities that need to be demonstrated to attract licensing or investment interest? - What is the price point at which the product/service is acceptable to the market?
+- What do we need to prove that this product will be of interest to investors? - Do the project milestones address key specifications or capabilities needed to demonstrate attract interest through licensing or investing? - What is the price point at which the product/service is acceptable to the market?
 How does the cost of producing the product/service compare to this price? - Is the project plan outlined reasonable?
 Especially with respect to timeline, budget, outcomes. - How do I define quantifiable success criteria that can be used to assess if milestones were successfully achieved or not? - Who do you think would be the best customers/target market to start with? - What other products in the market would be our competitors? - What differentiating features would be important for adoption? - What is a reasonable go to market strategy?
 What critical steps and barriers should we consider?